Package Structure

 crdt --> maps

-lattice_counters and lattice_sets have no lattice dependencies beyond
+lattice_counters, lattice_sets, and lattice_presence have no lattice

-gleam_stdlib and gleam_json, making them the lightest packages to depend on.
+dependencies beyond gleam_stdlib and gleam_json, making them the lightest

 Import paths